(1/10)

 6 feet occasionally to 8 feet.

-freezing spray. a chance of snow showers. waves subsiding to 3 to
+chance of snow showers. waves building to 3 to 5 feet

 note, wave height forecasts are for ice free areas.